 New Mexico State University is located in southern Las Cruces, also referred to as the “Land of Enchantment.”
-Las Cruces was established in 1849 and currently boasts a population of about 95,000 people.
+Las Cruces was established in 1849 and currently boasts a population of about 101,000 people.
 This desert town, close to the TX/NM border and the US-Mexico border, is famous for its rich traditions, red and green chilies, and warm year-round sunny weather.
 The region features rich cultures, desert mesas, ancient ruins, and the Organ Mountains, an extension of the Rocky Mountain chain.

 - One of the country’s Top 10 Spring Break Destinations for Families (Guidebook America, 2012)

 - Top 25 Hardest Working Towns in America (PARADE Magazine, 2012)

 - Best Small Metro Area for Business & Careers (Forbes, 2002-2010)

 - One of the Best Places to Retire (Forbes, 2014)

 - 20 Best Towns of the Future (Sunset Magazine, 2010)